-Here are six ways changing your food choices and eating habits can improve the way you feel every month.
+Here are some ways to change your food choices and eating habits to improve the way you feel every month.

 Whole grains, beans, and barley are all examples of foods rich in complex carbs.
 Fruits and vegetables are also good sources.

-Relying on coffee to help you wake up and a glass of wine to help you wind down can actually make your PMS worse.
+Limit alcohol and caffeine.
+Relying on coffee to help you wake up and a glass of wine to help you wind down can make your PMS worse.
 Both caffeine and alcohol can disrupt your sleep.
-Caffeine can actually aggravate PMS symptoms.
+Caffeine can aggravate PMS symptoms.

-Lean meats like beef filets, lamb steaks are good sources, as are seafoods like greenshell mussels.
+Lean meats like beef filets and lamb steaks are good sources, as are seafoods like greenshell mussels.
 If you’re vegetarian or vegan, your doctor might suggest alternatives, including iron supplements you can take.

-In addition to these changes to your diet, you might also want to consider when and how you eat.
+Eat less, but more often.
+In addition to these changes to your diet, you might want to consider when and how you eat.
 Instead of three big meals a day, try six small meals instead.
 This will keep your blood sugar stable through the course of the day, which can help improve your symptoms.

 Research suggests that aerobic exercise can help improve PMS symptoms such as depression and fatigue.
 One study found that women who did 60-minute aerobic sessions three times a week for 8 weeks felt much improved physically, mentally, and emotionally.